 The Qalawun Complex was a huge complex that consisted of a mosque; a madrasa; a mausoleum, and a hospital, but the hospital section was demolished in 1910.
 The complex is located in the heart of Cairo, in an area known as Bayn al-Qasrayn, which in turn is located in what is commonly referred to as Old Cairo or Medieval Cairo.
-Some of the architectural work at the Qalawun Complex is considered to be amongst some of the finest such examples in Cairo.
+Some of the architectural work at the Qalawun Complex is considered to be among some of the finest such examples in Cairo.
+Visit this amazing complex in absolute comfort and style with one of our flawless Cairo tour packages.

 The site is in close proximity to a number of other very popular Cairo Tourist Attractions, including the somewhat older Sultan Al-Ghuri Complex.
 All in all, the Qalawun Complex is a fantastic place to visit, and particularly if you are enthusiastic about old Islamic architecture and Islamic history in general.